 (1) Previously, Brettman had published several versions of an exhibition catalogue to "Vaults of Memory" (1981, 1985), but had been at work for over a decade on a lengthy study of the catacombs of Rome, which was intended to elaborate upon her belief in a universal symbolism in the art of "Western Civilization".
+She received large grants from the Lucius N. Littauer Foundation and the Eleanor Naylor Dana Charitable Trust towards its completion.
 On her deathbed, literally, on June 6, 1991, she had signed a legal agreement with Wolsky and Hirschfeld for them to act as independent contractors "to complete the work and prepare it for publication".
-A letter of Florence Z. Wolsky to International Catacomb Society directors and supporters in 1992, emphasizes the importance of preserving Brettlan's vision: "I worked with Estelle since the society was originally formed...Publishing the book was her dream and life's work.
+A letter of Florence Z. Wolsky to International Catacomb Society directors and supporters in 1992, emphasizes the importance of preserving Brettman's vision: "I worked with Estelle since the society was originally formed...Publishing the book was her dream and life's work.
 I think it essential that we see the book through to publication."

 (2) - Letter of Florence Z. Wolsky (drafted by Amy K. Hirschfeld) to Giuseppe Cardinal Caprio of June 18.
 1999.
 Hirschfeld, in addition to her role as the Society's director (1991-2015), was an editor at various Massachusetts-based publishing houses.